mdn/content/files/en-us/web/api/cookie_store_api/index.md

 - {{domxref("ServiceWorkerGlobalScope/cookiechange_event", "cookiechange")}} {{Experimental_Inline}}
   - : Fired when any cookie changes have occurred which match the Service Worker's cookie change subscription list added via {{domxref("CookieStoreManager.subscribe()")}}.
 - {{domxref("ServiceWorkerRegistration.cookies")}} {{ReadOnlyInline}} {{Experimental_Inline}}
-  - : Returns a reference to the {{domxref('CookieStoreManager')}} interface, which allows subscribe and unsubscribe to cookie change events.
+  - : Returns a reference to the {{domxref("CookieStoreManager")}} interface, which allows subscribe and unsubscribe to cookie change events.
 - {{domxref("Window.cookieStore")}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : Returns a reference to the {{domxref("CookieStore")}} object for the current document context.